LrkDev/Zip-Cracker/README.md

 ## Credits

 All credits go to https://github.com/Royz2123
-I just forked it for my personal use correcting some minors problems due to language evolution and adding min_length in CLI options
+I just forked it for my personal use :
+- correcting some minor problems due to language evolution
+- adding min_length in CLI options
+- (and potentially custom characters list)